 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- Symptoms are reproduced at a clearly defined volume of exercise.
-Pain may progress to a sharp, burning quality, especially if patient continues to engage in the provoking activity.
+Symptoms are reproduced at a clearly defined volume of exercise.
+Pain may progress to a sharp, burning quality, especially if one continues to engage in the provoking activity.
 Transient weakness and paresthesias may develop with correlation to the affected compartment(s).

-- A lower threshold of activity is required for symptom provocation.
+A lower threshold of activity is required for symptom provocation.
 They become more intense and last for a longer duration after cessation of causative action.
 Also, neuromuscular dysfunction may become more pronounced.
-Despite worsening of symptoms, no evidence of permanent cellular damage has been found in histologic studies.11,12
+Despite worsening of symptoms, no evidence of permanent cellular damage has been found in histologic studies.14,15

 Specific secondary or associated conditions and complications

 LLECS can occur in sedentary individuals, especially those with diabetes mellitus.
 Other predisposing conditions include supplementation with creatine monophosphate and anabolic steroids, secondary to fluid retention and rapid muscle hypertrophy.
-Aberrant gait mechanics, including rear foot landing and over pronation, contribute to exaggerated weight loading and strain on isolated muscle groups.13
+Aberrant gait mechanics, including rear foot landing and over pronation, contribute to exaggerated weight loading and strain on isolated muscle groups.16 Recently, there has been some speculation if LLECS is associated with other forms of vascular pathology, including popliteal artery entrapment syndrome, or PAES, which also causes exertional leg pain.2,17

-A thorough history is paramount as LLECS is a clinically diagnosed pathology.
-Patients are asymptomatic at rest and develop tightness and aching pain within the affected compartment(s) at a specific, reproducible duration or intensity of exercise.
-Symptoms intensify with activity and cause discontinuation of provoking exercise stimulus.
-Upon rest, symptoms resolve.
+A thorough history and physical exam is paramount as LLECS is a clinically diagnosed pathology.
+The differential for exertional leg pain is broad and contains entities both rare and common.
+Targeted history should help distinguish if patients are asymptomatic at rest and develop tightness and aching pain within the affected muscular region at a specific, reproducible duration or intensity of exercise.
+In CECS, symptoms intensify with activity and cause discontinuation of provoking exercise stimulus.
+Upon rest, symptoms resolve, though they may last for several minutes after cessation, differing from PAD, where symptoms will likely resolve immediately.18

-Findings are normal when performed at rest; therefore, patient needs to undergo an exercise challenge to elicit symptoms.
-Once pain is produced, affected compartment(s) may have a bulging or full appearance and be tender to palpation.
-Muscle herniations via fascial defects are found in 40% of cases.12 Distal pulses are intact with warm extremities.
+Findings are normal when performed at rest; therefore, patients need to undergo an exercise challenge to elicit symptoms.
+Once pain is produced, affected compartment(s) may have a bulging or full appearance and be firm and tender to palpation.
+Muscle herniations via fascial defects are found in 40% of cases.15 Distal pulses are intact with warm extremities.
 Depending on the involved compartment(s), patients may demonstrate relative weakness and sensory impairment within a peripheral nerve distribution.
 For example, weak foot inversion with plantar paresthesias may represent posterior compartment involvement.
 While ankle eversion weakness with development of an equinus deformity and anterolateral leg paresthesias may be attributed to lateral compartment involvement.

-Table 2 – Clinical Findings Consistent with Compartments Effected by LLECS3,14-16
+Table 3 – Clinical Findings Consistent with Compartments Affected by LLECS 4,21,22,23

 |Compartment||Motor Dysfunction||Sensory Impairment|